Science

 Vibration guides users to the optimal treatment points to relieve sinus pain and congestion.

-Subjects using ClearUP reported significant improvements (compared to sham) in sinus pain and congestion 10 minutes after use.
+Subjects using ClearUP reported significant improvements (compared to Sham) in sinus pain and congestion 10 minutes after use.

 blank